CaptainCrowbar/crow/docs/unicode.md

 Perform the same operation as `decode_char()` above, but throws an exception (and does not advance the position) instead of returning an error code on failure.
-This will throw `std::out_of_range` if the initial position is at or past the end of the string, or `std::invalid_argument` if invalid UTF encoding is encountered.
+This will throw `std::out_of_range` if the initial position is at or past the end of the string, or `UnicodeError` if invalid UTF encoding is encountered.

 ```c++
 template <CharacterType C>